 - Insufficient tracking of worker attendance, lack of documentation, poor record-keeping

 - Not updating the status of migrant workers or providing accurate information as to the location they work

-- Lack of evidence of conducting Residence Labour Market Testing (RLMT) for positions filled by migrant workers, where it was a requirement
+- Lack of evidence of conducting a Resident Labour Market Testing (RLMT) for positions filled by migrant workers, where it was a requirement

 - Poor procedural support for the management of leave for migrant workers.